HobnobMancer/cazy_webscraper/docs/sequence.rst

 ``--species`` - List of species written as Genus Species) to restrict the scraping of CAZymes to.
 CAZymes will be retrieved for **all** strains of each given species.

 ``--strains`` - List of specific species strains to restrict the scraping of CAZymes to.

+``--uniprot_accessions`` - Path to text file containing a list of UniProt accessions to extract protein sequences for.
+A unique accession per line.

 ``--verbose``, ``-v`` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.